Greg Jones (baseball, born 1998): Colorado Rockies

 On March 21, 2024, Jones was traded to the Colorado Rockies in exchange for Joe Rock.
 He was optioned to the Triple–A Albuquerque Isotopes upon being acquired.
 On June 6, Jones was promoted to the major leagues for the first time.
 Although primarily a shortstop in the minor leagues, Jones only played right field.
 In 6 games for Colorado during his rookie campaign, he went 1-for-5 (.200) with 1 home run, 1 RBI, and 1 walk.

 Jones was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.

 Chicago White Sox

 On March 26, 2025, Jones was claimed off waivers by the Chicago White Sox and was subsequently optioned to the Triple-A Charlotte Knights.
 He played in three games for the White Sox, recording no hits and one stolen base across two plate appearances.
 Jones was released by Chicago on May 10.

 Houston Astros

 On May 20, 2025, Jones signed a minor league contract with the Houston Astros.
-He elected free agency on November 6.
+He made five appearances for the rookie-level Florida Complex League Astros and Single-A Fayetteville Woodpeckers during the remainder of the season, going 4-for-9 (.444) with three RBI.
+Jones elected free agency following the season on November 6.

+Milwaukee Brewers

+On December 11, 2025, Jones signed a minor league contract with the Milwaukee Brewers.
+He was assigned to the Triple-A Nashville Sounds to begin the regular season, batting .317 with seven RBI and seven stolen bases across 13 games.
+On April 14, 2026, the Brewers selected Jones' contract, adding him to their active roster.
+He made 11 appearances for Milwaukee, going 2-for-21 (.095) with one RBI and one stolen base.
+On May 4, Jones was designated for assignment by the Brewers.
+He cleared waivers and was sent outright to Triple-A Nashville on May 8.
+On July 7, the Brewers added Jones back to their active roster.
+He made one appearance for the team, going 0-for-2, before he was designated for assignment again on July 12.
+Jones elected free agency after clearing waivers on July 16.